redwood9/notion2anki/README.md

 - `DEBUG_MODE`: Set to "true" to enable detailed debug logging (default: false)

 ## Debugging
 To troubleshoot issues, enable debug mode by setting `DEBUG_MODE=true` in your `.env` file.
-This will log:
+This will:
+- Log detailed debug information to console
+- Generate a `log.log` file with detailed execution trace
+- Include:
   - Notion API requests and responses
   - Parsed flashcard content
   - Anki import details

 ## Notes

 - Cards will be imported to a deck named "Notion Import"
 - Uses the "Basic" card model by default
 - Only pages shared with your integration will be processed
+- Detailed logs are saved to `log.log` when DEBUG_MODE is enabled